-The Acquisitions and Divestitures Committee was established in April 2018 to provide a better process for preparing major or strategically important acquisitions and divestitures for Board decision.
-The Committee currently consists of Johan Molin (Chairman of the Committee), Claes Boustedt and Helena Stjernholm.
+During 2019 the members of the Acquisitions and Divestitures Committee were Johan Molin (Chairman of the Committee), Claes Boustedt and Helena Stjernholm.
+The Committee was established in 2018 to provide a better process for preparing major or strategically important acquisitions and divestitures for Board decisions.
 The Committee meets on an ad hoc basis, at the request of the President and CEO in consultation with the Chairman of the Board.

-During 2018 the Acquisitions and Divestitures Committee held two meetings and reviewed matters related to strategically important acquisitions, which were later reported to the Board.
+During 2019 the Acquisitions and Divestitures Committee held five meetings and reviewed matters mostly related to the project to internally separate and evaluate a listing of Sandvik Materials Technology.